IPA.CONF(5) IPA.CONF(5)

 }

-ipa(8) also informs accounting systems used by limit's rule when a not
+Accounting systems used by limit's rule are informed when a not reached

-reached limit is restarted, so if you do not specify commands in the
+limit is restarted.
+So if you do not specify commands in the restart

-If a limit does not have the restart section, then this limit (if it is
+If a limit does not have the restart parameter, then this limit (if it

-not reached) cannot be automatically restarted, but it can be restarted
+is not reached) cannot be automatically restarted.
+But it can be

 Example 1: